launchdarkly/LaunchDarkly-Docs/src/content/topics/integrations/data-export/mparticle.md

 4. (Optional) Enter a **Name** for the destination.
 5. Select an **Environment** for this destination to receive events from.
 <Callout intent="alert">
-  <Callout.Title>Environment settings are permanent</Callout.Title>
+  <CalloutTitle>Environment settings are permanent</CalloutTitle>
-   <Callout.Description>You cannot change an environment after you create the destination.
-If you wish to export event data from a different environment, you must set up another destination.</Callout.Description>
+   <CalloutDescription>You cannot change an environment after you create the destination.
+If you wish to export event data from a different environment, you must set up another destination.</CalloutDescription>
 </Callout>
 6. Select an **mParticle Environment**.
 7. Enter your mParticle **Server to Server Key** in the **API key** field.